This is an evolving situation and the 90th Missile Wing will provide updated information as it becomes available.

 For Mental Health Services, call 307-773-2998.

 IMR processes continue for labs, immunizations, and PHAQ (web).
-Dental flight is only completing pre-deployment IMR needs.
+Dental and optometry are slowly phasing back into full service.

 For more information, call the appointment line during normal duty hours at 773-3461 and wait for your Primary Care Team to call you back.
 If after duty hours or on the weekend, call the Nurse Advice Line at 1-800-TRICARE.